 A: No, most of our classes are all inclusive.
 Our Concealed Carry Class includes use of eye and ear protection, range fee, target, use of a pistol, and 5 rounds of .22lr.
-However, in our NRA Basic of Pistol Shooting Course the student will need to supply their own ammunition.
+However, in our NRA Basic of Pistol Shooting Course and NRA Basic of Rifle Shooting Course the student will need to supply their own ammunition.

 Q: I had a Concealed Carry Permit in another state and just moved to Florida, do I need to take a class to get a Florida Concealed Carry Permit?

 A: Yes, unless you still have your training certificate from your original class then you will need to take another class.
 If your class that you originally took did not include “live fire” then Florida will not accept it.

 Q: I let my Florida Concealed Carry Permit expire, do I need to take another class?